hrabhijith/GrapheneMongoService/README.md

 # GraphQL server using Flask and MongoDB

 This API is built on Flask Python Framework.
 This server API implements GraphQL query language using Graphene module and connects to MongoDB for storage (Mongoengine).
-This API authenticates the access by creating and serving JWT token.
+This API authenticates the client access by creating and serving JWT token.

 ## GraphQL- What and Why?